L-2 Regularized maximum likelihood for $\beta$-model in large and sparse networks: An AIC-type criterion for data-driven selection

 \section{An AIC-type criterion for data-driven $\lambda$ selection}

-Selecting the tuning parameter $\lambda$ in our method is nontrivial.
-Notice that the type of regularization in our paper is different from $\ell_0$ sparsity, so the convenient BIC variable selection in \citet{chen2019analysis} and \citet{stein2021sparse} is not available in our setting.
+Selecting the tuning parameter $\lambda$ in our method poses a challenge.
+Unlike \citet{chen2019analysis} and \citet{stein2020sparse}, where $\lambda$ can be tuned by selecting a proper size of the active set ${\cal S}$, our method does not assume ``$\beta$-sparsity''.
+Consequently, the BIC method for tuning $\lambda$ in \citet{chen2019analysis, stein2020sparse} is inapplicable in our setting.

-In this section, we propose a novel AIC-type tuning criterion for selecting $\lambda$. { Recall that the $\beta$-model has a logistic regression form with a design matrix $X\in \{0,1\}^{\binom{n}2\times n}$.
-Our approach is inspired by the AIC criterion for logistic regression.
-By \citet{stein2020sparse}, the design matrix, denoted by $X$, is $X = (X_{1,2},\cdots,X_{i,j},\cdots,X_{n-1,n})^T$, where $X_{i,j}\in\{0,1\}^{n\times 1}$ with ones on the $i$th and $j$th places and zeros everywhere else.
-Following Section 1.8.1 of \citet{van2015lecture}, we regard the trace of the hat matrix $H(\lambda)$ for GLM (see Equation (12.3) in \citet{mccullagh2019generalized} and Equations (2.4.4), (2.4.7) and (2.4.13) in \citet{lu1994standardized}) as the effective dimensionality of the model and the AIC criterion.
-We have